 A Guardian ad Litem investigation typically occurs when the parties involved are unable to reach an agreement on custody or placement decisions for their children.
 When the parties cannot resolve child-related issues independently, the court appoints an attorney to assess the children’s best interests and provide recommendations to the court regarding the most suitable custody and placement arrangements.
+This court-appointed neutral third party serves as a child advocate throughout the legal process.

 The Guardian ad Litem (“GAL”) usually carries significant influence over the judge’s decision-making, as the GAL is appointed to act as the judge’s eyes and ears in these matters.
 As a result, your interactions and communication with the GAL can heavily impact the GAL’s investigation and their view of what is best for your child.
-Understanding what to expect and how to prepare for a GAL investigation can be crucial in determining the outcome of your case.
-Keep reading for tips and insights that will help you present your case effectively!
+Understanding what to expect and how to prepare for a GAL investigation can be crucial in determining the case outcome.
+Many parents wonder how long it takes for a GAL to complete their investigation, who pays for GAL services, and what happens after the investigation concludes.
+Keep reading for first meeting tips and insights that will help you present your case effectively!

 Your first meeting with a GAL will usually be one-on-one.
 You will meet with the GAL at his or her office without your attorney, without the child’s other parent present, and without your child.
 The GAL will conduct an informational interview to learn about you, your relationship with the other parent, and your relationship with your children.
+This licensed attorney will use their investigative perspective to gather comprehensive information during the confidential process.

 Be prepared for the GAL to inquire about the following:

-Finally, the GAL might schedule a home visit and, if your children are school age or older, it is likely the GAL will want to meet the children as well.
+Finally, the GAL might schedule a home visit and, if your children are school-age or older, it is likely the GAL will want to meet the children as well.

 If your case is in a county that requires a custody and placement evaluation by a county social worker, it is likely the GAL will do a joint visit with the social worker.
 If a custody and placement evaluation has not been ordered in your case, the GAL will likely come visit you alone or possibly with a secretary or paralegal from his or her office who can assist with taking notes or pictures.
+This home safety inspection is a standard part of the investigation timeline.

 In general, here are some tips to consider regarding the GAL’s home visit: